cpfaff/Open-Science-Paper/README.md

 tables for publication.
 The document combines the LaTeX typesetting capabilities with the power of R for statistic programming by using the Knitr package (http://yihui.name/knitr/).
-This combination has the advantage to enable a better reproducibility of your research by producing executable documents which you can offer to others.
+This combination has the advantage to enable a better reproducibility of your research by creating executable documents which you can offer to others.
 Open-Science-Paper comes with some examples for typical things to typeset like tables and plots spanning one or two of the columns of the paper and a makefile which helps you to compile the document to get a PDF.
+There is also a documentation in the wiki of this repository which helps you to use the makefile and the document as well as to adopt it to your needs.

 ## Prerequisites

 To get started with this document a working installation of LaTeX and R is required.
 Depending on your LaTeX distribution and the type of installation (full/subset), packages required for the document might have to be installed additionally.
-You can have a look into the class file to see which packages are required for the document, or have a look into the wiki where the class file is documented with examples.
+You can find the packages needed if you look into the class file.
 Rather than installing the packages manually I would recommend you to use a LaTeX distribution with a package manager (e.g MiKTeX, TeX Live).
 For example MiKTeX can install packages automatically if they are required from a document.

 In R you have to install the Knitr package which is documented here: https://github.com/yihui/knitr.
 To use the knit command directly from the